|Early Spring Date:||April 25|

-Fall: Fall Chestnut-sided Warblers in all plumage have a yellow-green cap and a gray face with no black on it.
-All but the first-fall females still have some chestnut on their flanks.
+Fall: Fall Chestnut-sided Warblers in almost all plumage have a yellow-green cap and a gray face with no black on it.
+The fall males still have some chestnut on their flanks

 One of the songs of the Chestnut-sided Warbler is a friendly Pleased-Pleased-Pleased-to MEET-cha.
 The song of the Magnolia Warbler tends to be a shorter version of this, and the Chestnut-sided sometimes sings a shortened song that sound like a Magnolia's.